 Not conducting good research on the price of the POS software

 Cloud-based POS systems charge you on the basis of different aspects taken into consideration.
-These are the number of POS registers, number of warehouses, number of users, etc.
+These are the number of POS registers, the number of warehouses, the number of users, etc.

 You must take care to sign up for a plan that is suitable to the number of SKUs that you have.

 Not understanding how good the technical support is